 If you dig searching for older threads in the forums, you’ll find that users were quite disappointed with the waiting times in the past.
 So, it’s nice to see that they turned this around, and despite having pretty limited contact options, they keep the waiting times low.

-Is TunnelBear worth it?
+Is TunnelBear any good and worth getting?

-They have good security features and it’s nice to see that TunnelBear is capable of unblocking most streaming services.
+They have solid security features and it’s nice to see that TunnelBear is capable of unblocking most streaming services.
 The sad part is only their longest duration subscriptions are more affordable, while their free version isn’t worth your time.
 At least, not with the current 500 MB cap.

 TunnelBear does show the effort to compete with market leaders by increasing their server fleet or cutting down customer support waiting times.
 Yet, they still have a long way to go to be considered a top-tier VPN.